GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex3_.md

 ## Step-by-step introduction for participants

-> link where you can download this part as a short pdf to hand it to participants
+Download [here](https://nexus.heigit.org/repository/gis-training-resource-center/mobile_data_collection/sketch_map_tool_training/Factsheet_printing_%20Ex_3.pdf) the factsheets and print them out, they will serve you during the exercise as guidelines.

 ## Exercise: Roleplay
 Particpatory mapping with the Sketch Maps is the key part of using the Sketch Map Tool.
 The usability of your collected data depends on the local knowledge of the participants and how it is captured by 'sketching' on the maps.
-The idea of this exercise is to recreate such a mapping session in order to learn more about challenges during the mapping process.
+The idea of this exercise is to recreate such a mapping session in order to learn more about challenges you could face during the mapping process.

 - The facilitators are doing an EVCA in one area of the prepared case and focus on creating an exposure and hazard map.
-- The community members are taking part in this mapping by providing infromation but they also have their own concerns or challenges they wish to adress during the mapping process.
+- The community members are taking part in this mapping by providing information.
+However, they also have their own concerns or challenges they wish to adress during the mapping process.

 ### 1. Prepare for the roleplay